balderdashy/sails-docs/reference/blueprint-api/Add.md

 # Add (Blueprint)

-Add a foreign record (e.g. a comment) to one of this record's collection associations (e.g. "comments").
+Add a foreign record (e.g. a comment) to one of this record's collection attributes (e.g. "comments").

 ```usage
 PUT /:model/:id/:association/:fk